How do you play with a toddler?

 - Help with concentration.
 A toddler’s attention span is only a few minutes especially if the play involves sitting still.
 If a parent sits with a toddler to talk, and encourage during a task, then the toddler will be able to concentrate longer and might be able to complete a difficult task like a puzzle.
 Encourage but don’t do it for your toddler.

 - Be a good role model for your child when you play.
 Ask if you may take a toy and use the words please and thank you.
 When your toddler shares with you, praise your child for good sharing.
 Choose cooperative games like playing ball, and other activities that take turns.
-This helps teach a toddler good social skills necessary for cooperative play.
+This helps teach a toddler good social skills which is necessary for cooperative play.
 Be patient, your child will be capable of sharing and playing with other children some time between the age or 2 and 3, if you have given your toddler the opportunity to develop the skill!
 One of the most important skills your child will need to develop before school is cooperative play and being a good friend!

 - Let your toddler play with safe every day items.
 We all know it…your child’s favorite toy may just be the plastic containers in the kitchen, the laundry basket, a silky scarf, or a box!
 Expensive toys really are not needed…your imaginative, creative toddler will play with every day things and enjoy it!
-These items spark creativity and imagination, so save some money and encourage this!
+These items increase creativity and imagination, so save some money and encourage this!
 Remember, a blanket over a card table works just as well as that expensive play house, and a muffin tin and different types of cereal to sort works as well as a fancy sorter!

 So playing with your child is not rocket science.
 It is letting your child discover his or her world safely and creatively.
 So, sit on the floor, watch your toddler, participate in the play your toddler leads, keep the TV off, and get the plastic kitchen containers out and maybe a little pudding paint…it is going to be a fun day!